The direct democracy paradox: Microtargeting and issue ownership in Swiss online political ads: Results

-\subsection{Microtargeting}
+\subsection{\textbf{Microtargeting}}

 Figure~\ref{fig:demographic_distribution} compares each party's audience demographics to the ``party complementary'' profile, which consists of all advertisements not associated with that party.
 Since \textbf{RQ1.a} does not concern regional differences, ads from all languages are combined for this analysis.
-Gender disparities are quantified using odds ratios (OR), which measure the increased likelihood that an ad impression will be viewed by a man.
-An OR of 1 represents perfect gender balance; an OR less than 1 indicates a female bias; and an OR greater than 1 indicates a male bias.
-For age, the divergence between distributions is measured using the Wasserstein distance (WD), which indicates the mean difference in years for a party versus the complementary.

 Overall, centrist and right-wing parties are more oriented towards a male audience, particularly the SVP ($+36\%$).
 On the other hand, the GRÜNE and the SP are more female-oriented, with the GRÜNE at $+27\%$ and the SP at $+13\%$.
 In terms of age reach, the SVP and, to a lesser extent, Die Mitte tend to attract an older audience, whereas the GRÜNE and the GLP primarily attract people in the 25–34 age group.
 Furthermore, the GRÜNE is the only party that extensively reaches the 18–24 age group, yet it underrepresents the over-45 age group more than any other party.

 To answer \textbf{RQ1.b} and evaluate the cantonal differences, the demographic distributions can be stratified by language.
 Figure~\ref{fig:gender_distribution} shows the male-to-female odds ratio within each party's audience by language.
 Each cell (party/language) of the heatmap is computed with bootstrapping.
 For each of the 100 iterations, the OR is computed on a sample of the party's ads and the complement's ads with replacement.
 The mean and 95\% confidence interval are computed at the end of the process from the bootstrap distribution.
 While center- and right-leaning parties attract male-dominated audiences in all language regions, the SVP's audience in Ticino, the only predominantly Italian-speaking canton, is the most male-oriented.
 Other significant regional differences exist.
 For instance, the GLP and Die Mitte are gender-balanced in the French-speaking cantons and slightly male-oriented in the German-speaking cantons ($+15\%$ and $+20\%$, respectively).
 However, they are much more male-oriented in Ticino ($+40\%$ and $+28\%$, respectively).
 Further to the left on the political spectrum, the situation changes dramatically.
 For the SP, Ticino is again the least gender-balanced canton, but this time it favors a more female audience ($+32\%$).
 In German-speaking cantons, the SP reaches a more female audience ($+13\%$), while in French-speaking cantons, the audience is gender balanced.
 On the other hand the GLP is more gender unbalanced in French-speaking cantons ($+34\%$ women).